THE REMEMBRANCE PROCESS

 The Community Remembrance Project of Greenville County, SC, was formed in the spring of 2019 in collaboration with the Equal Justice Initiative’s (EJI) work to bring the discussion of race and racial injustice in America into the forefront of our society.
 EJI launched the Community Remembrance Project to help communities around the country to remember and address the legacy of slavery, lynching, and racial segregation that still impacts communities to this day.

-Over the next several years, following the protocol established by the Equal Justice Initiative, we will collect soil at each of Greenville County’s four lynching sites for eventual display in exhibits bearing the victims’ names.
-In addition, we will erect historical markers in public locations within Greenville County that describe the devastating violence.
+Following the protocol established by the Equal Justice Initiative, the CRP has collected soil at each of Greenville County’s four lynching sites for eventual display in exhibits bearing the victims’ names.
+In addition, we have erected historical markers in public locations within Greenville County that describe the devastating violence.

-Throughout this process, we will also conduct a series of community awareness events to educate the public about the truth of lynching in Greenville County.
-At each of our community events, we will provide opportunities for important dialogue.
+Throughout this process, we have also conducted a series of community awareness events to educate the public about the truth of lynching in Greenville County.
+At each of our community events, we provide opportunities for important dialogue.
 Once we have completed the work of memorializing each of the four victims, we will retrieve Greenville County’s memorial stone—which currently rests at EJI’s National Memorial for Peace and Justice in Montgomery, Alabama.